Product Selection

 What is the SBA CAPLines program and which line of credit type is right for my business?

 SBA CAPLines is a set of four specialized revolving line-of-credit structures under the 7(a) program — Seasonal, Contract, Builder's, and Working Capital — each designed for a specific cash-flow pattern.
-Maximum $5M (rising to $10M July 2026), up to 10-year terms.
+Maximum $5M per loan (combined with a 504 loan, up to $10M cumulative since July 2026), up to 10-year terms.

 What is SBA CAPLines?